jakefoster954/FosdemExperimentation/README.md

 When installing, you can use `--ignore-failed-sources` if you can't restore any package sources to treat package source failures as warning.
 Documentation can be found [here](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install)

+## Postgres
+Analysis of Postgres cost and performance depending on structure of database.

+### Installation
+Ensure you have **Docker Desktop** installed and running.

+#### Build the demo Postgres image
+From project root, build the docker image.
+This is a Postgres container that executes all \*.sql files located in the project root.

+`docker build -t custom-postgres .`

+You can view the newly created image by running `docker images`.

+Next create a container from the newly created image.

+`docker run -d --name my-postgres-container -e POSTGRES_PASSWORD=password custom-postgres:latest`

+- "-d" flag specifies that the container should execute in the background
+- "--name" option assigns the container’s name.
+For example, "basic-postgres"
+- "-p" assigns the port for the container.
+For example, "5432:5432"
+- "-e POSTGRES\_PASSWORD" configures the password to be "password"
+- "postgres" is the official Docker image

+You must provide the environment variable *POSTGRES_PASSWORD*.

+You can verify the container is running via `docker ps`.

+#### Interact with container

+`docker exec -it my-postgres-container bash`

+Connect to the Postgres database

+`psql -h localhost -U postgres`

+- "-h" flag is the hostname
+- "-U" is the user. "postgres" is default admin

+### Useful commands

+#### Show databases

+`\l;`

+#### Connect to database

+`\c my_first_database;`

+#### Show tables
+Basic view:

+`\dt;`

+Show tables including size and description:

+`\dt+;`

+#### Evaluate performance

+Show the query plan for a query:

+`EXPLAIN query;`

+Show and execute the query plan for a query

+`EXPLAIN ANALYZE query;`

+Collect statistics:

+`ANALYZE table_name;`